Disability Discrimination in the Workplace

 Employers cannot withhold a promotion because an employee has a protected disability.

 - After working as an assistant store manager for several years, receiving exemplary reviews and an employee-of-the-year award, you apply for a promotion to store manager.
 Your employer refuses to promote you, saying the position requires you to have a driver’s license in order to take receipts to the bank, and you have epilepsy.
-You suggest some reasonable accommodations, such as taking a taxi to the bank, but the employer still denies you the promotion.

 Employers cannot blame discriminatory decisions on the anticipated reaction of other employees or customers.